cessda/cessda.guidelines.public/platform/TechnicalInfrastructureOverview.md

 ### Deployment vs Application Code

-The deployment scripts are generic, and are parameterised for each tool and each deployment environment at the point of use.
+The deployment scripts are generic, and are parameterised for each component and each deployment environment at the point of use.

 All the deployment, monitoring and management code has been separated out from the source code for